Summer Lovers: Production

-Summer Lovers is the final theatrically-released film of actress Valérie Quennessen, who played a working archaeologist.
+Summer Lovers is the final theatrically released film of actress Valérie Quennessen, who played a working archaeologist.
 She retired from acting shortly after to raise her children and died in a car accident in 1989 at the age of 31.
-It was also the last movie released by Filmways as it was already a new acquisition for Orion Pictures; on August 31, 1982, it was renamed with its parent's name, marking the end of Filmways name.
+It was also the last film released by Filmways as it was already a new acquisition for Orion Pictures; on August 31, 1982, it was renamed with its parent's name, marking the end of the Filmways name.